What Is Toxic Synovitis?

 - walking on tiptoes

-- hip discomfort that happens after a long period of resting the joint (such as sitting in a car or at a desk, or watching TV)
+- hip discomfort after a long period of resting the joint (such as sitting in a car or at a desk, or watching TV)

 - knee or thigh pain with no hip pain